 After seventeen years of teaching, Gies finds a new challenge in the non-profit sector.
 He establishes some 17 creative workshops for disabled adults.
 There, Gies can get rid of his creative urge in different ways.

 No sooner than 2004, he finds his way back to his great passion.
-He expands his silver workshop and indulges in his uncanny way of making jewels.
+He expands his silver workshop and indulges in his uncanny way of making jewels and little sculptures.